itesoro/creepy/README.md

 # Creepy

-Creepy, or **C**all **RE**mote **PY**thon, is a lightweight library for secure remote procedure calls (RPC) from trusted callers.
+Creepy, or **C**all **REE**mote **PY**thon, is a lightweight library for secure remote procedure calls (RPC) from trusted callers.
 It enables seamless execution of Python code across different machines or processes with a focus on security.

 ## Features